endormi/awesome-dj/README.md

 Like the Python community in general, the Django community contributes useful packages and utilities for use by the wider world.
 Searching for `“django”` on `PyPI` finds over 3,000 packages available for use.
 The framework has already included most things you’re going to want.

-A list of awesome packages (not in a specific order):
+A list of awesome django packages (not in a specific order):

 - [django-allauth](https://pypi.org/project/django-allauth/)
 - [django-channels](https://channels.readthedocs.io/en/latest/)